meridian-analytics/maipl/README.md

 - Navigate to the pages directory in the project.
 - Create a new JavaScript file with a unique name, e.g., new-page.js.
-- Write your page content using React components.
+- Write the page content using React components.

 The new page is then referenced in the `docusaurus.config.js` file under `navbar` as follows: